 When your toilet flange is unlevel or not set to the right height, the toilet may wobble or even leak at the base.
 To eliminate these issues, it’s important to ensure your flange is set to the right height, and if it’s broke or damaged in any way, you’ll also want to replace it.

-If you’re unsure what exactly is a toilet flange is, it’s what your toilet sits on.
+If you’re unsure, a toilet flange is what your toilet sits on.
 This little device connects your toilet to your home’s waste line.
-This is why it’s so important for the flange to level.
-An unlevel flange like already mentioned, can make your toilet wobble or leak at the base.
-If you think your flange is not set to the right height, or it needs to be replaced, then you’ll want to do that right away.
+This is why it’s so important for the flange to be level.
+An unlevel flange, as already mentioned, can make your toilet wobble or leak at the base.
+If you think your flange is not set to the right height, or it needs to be replaced, then you’ll want to do it the right away.

 Replacing or adjusting the height of your flange

-The first thing you’ll want to do when replacing or readjusting the height of your flange to shut your water off and remove the toilet from the floor.
+The first thing you’ll want to do when replacing or readjusting the height of your flange is to shut off the water and remove the toilet from the floor.
 Once removed, examine where your flange is resting.
 Is it above the finished floor or is it below?
 You’ll also want to see if it’s broken and needs to be replaced.

 Most of homes built today have had their plumbing installed before the flooring was laid down.
 As a result, the flange is sits below the floor and is screwed into the subfloor.
 If your bathroom was built like this, then you’ll need the Set-Rite Toilet Flange Extender System or a similar system to properly raise the height of your flange.
 If your current flange is broken, then you’ll need a new one.
 You can purchase both of these products at your local home improvement store.

 - Remove your broken flange if you’re replacing it and insert the new one into the waste pipe.
 Your flange should be now positioned a few centimeters below your finished floor.
 Take the gasket from the flange extender system and position it on top of your flange.